 How do you find your calling?
 How do you focus to follow it?
-On the Love Your Work podcast I interview entrepreneurs, solopreneurs, authors, and startup founders who have carved out success by their own definition.
+On the Love Your Work podcast, now with over half a million downloads, I interview entrepreneurs, solopreneurs, authors, and startup founders who have carved out success by their own definition.

 How did they turn setbacks into opportunities?
 How did they discover their passion?
 How did they overcome doubt and emotional obstacles?
 I dig into all of this and more, trying to crack the code for fulfilling work.
 Whether you’re looking for an entrepreneurship podcast, a solopreneurship podcast, or a productivity podcast to boost your creativity, Love Your Work is for you.

 A podcast with interviews of the most original entrepreneurs, and creators

 Jon Bokenkamp (@jonbokenkamp) wanted to be a screenwriter.
 So, he decided it was his job.
 He sat at his desk from nine to five every day, writing frantically, and each night he went to another job.
 One that paid him.
 He waited tables.

 James Pearse Connelly (@jpconnelly, Instagram: @jpconnelly) is an Emmy-Award-winning television set designer.
 He’s designed sets for shows like Bill Nye Saves the World, Martha & Snoop’s Potluck Dinner Party, The Voice, and Top Chef.